Student Well-Being Personalized Care Model

 Our staff members are legally and ethically required to maintain confidentiality.
 This means everything you say in your counseling appointment (or when scheduling an appointment) is strictly confidential, except if there is a possibility you will harm yourself or others, or if there is suspected abuse of a child or vulnerable adult.
 If you would like us to disclose specific information to anyone (e.g. a professor or doctor), we will need your written permission to do so.

-For students with desires or needs outside of Student Well-Being's capabilities, a referral to a community service or resource may be made.
+For students with desires or needs outside of campus' capabilities, a referral to a community service or resource may be made.

 Some examples of when a student would be referred to an off campus resource: